steakknife/rails_plus_hacks_and_threads/README.markdown

 # README

-Example app that runs all kinds of shit in threads, in a single-process.
+Example app that runs all kinds of shit in threads.

 ## Requirements